jhradilek/vim-snippets/README.markdown

 * [snipMate](https://github.com/msanders/snipmate.vim) by [Michael Sanders](https://github.com/msanders), [Rok Garbas](https://github.com/garbas), and [Marc Weber](https://github.com/MarcWeber), and
 * [snippetsEmu](http://www.vim.org/scripts/script.php?script_id=1318) by Felix Ingram.

-For the **UltiSnips** and **snipMate** plug-ins, the following snippets are included in their respective directories:
+For the **UltiSnips** and **snipMate** plug-ins, the following snippets are included in the **UltiSnips** and **snippets** directories respectively:

 * **docbk.snippets** — Snippets for the DocBook XML language according to [DocBook: The Definitive Guide, version 2.0.17](http://www.docbook.org/tdg/).
 See also my [vim-syntax](https://github.com/jhradilek/vim-syntax) repository for an updated syntax file for this language.
 * **mallard.snippets** — Snippets for the Mallard XML language according to [Mallard 1.0 DRAFT (as of 2013-02-11)](http://projectmallard.org/1.0/index.html).
 See also my [vim-syntax](https://github.com/jhradilek/vim-syntax) repository for a syntax file for this language.

-For the **snippetsEmu** plug-in, the following legacy snippets are available in the **snippetsEmu** directory, but are no longer actively developed or maintained:
+For the **snippetsEmu** plug-in, the following legacy snippets are available in the **after/ftplugin/** directory, but are no longer actively developed or maintained:

 * **docbk_snippets.vim** — Snippets for the DocBook XML language according to the [DocBook: The Definitive Guide, version 2.0.17](http://www.docbook.org/tdg/).

 ## Installation

+### Installing the Snippets Using Vundle

+To install all available snippets by using the [Vundle](https://github.com/gmarik/vundle) plug-in manager, add the following line to your **~/.vimrc**:

+    Bundle 'jhradilek/vim-snippets'

+Then run the following command in Vim:

+    :BundleInstall

+### Installing the Snippets Using Pathogen

+[Pathogen](https://github.com/tpope/vim-pathogen) looks for files in the **~/.vim/bundle/** directory.
+To make sure that this directory exists, type the following at a shell prompt:

+    install -d ~/.vim/bundle/

+To install all available snippets, change to the **~/.vim/bundle/** directory and clone this repository in it.

+### Installing the Snippets Manually

+#### Installing Snippets for All Plug-ins

+Snippets are locally stored in the **~/.vim/** directory.
+To make sure that this directory exists, type the following at a shell prompt:

+    mkdir ~/.vim/

+To manually install all available snippets for all supported plug-ins, change to the directory with your local copy of this repository and run the following command:

+    cp -R * ~/.vim

-### Installing Snippets for the UltiSnips Plug-in
+#### Installing Snippets for the UltiSnips Plug-in

 By default, the snippets for the **UltiSnips** plug-in are stored in the **~/.vim/UltiSnips/** directory.
 To make sure that this directory exists, type the following at a shell prompt: